-- 12. Land disturbing construction activity means any man-made alteration of the land surface resulting in a change in the topography or existing vegetative or non-vegetative soil cover that may result in storm water runoff and lead to increased soil erosion and movement of sediment into waters of the state.
-Land disturbing construction activity includes clearing and grubbing, demolition, excavating, pit trench dewatering, filling and grading activities. - 13.
+- 11. Land disturbing construction activity means any man-made alteration of the land surface resulting in a change in the topography or existing vegetative or non-vegetative soil cover that may result in storm water runoff and lead to increased soil erosion and movement of sediment into waters of the state.
+Land disturbing construction activity includes clearing and grubbing, demolition, excavating, pit trench dewatering, filling and grading activities. - 12.
 Major outfall means a municipal separate storm sewer outfall that meets one of the following criteria: - 1.
 A single pipe with an inside diameter of 36 inches or more, or from an equivalent conveyance (cross sectional area of 1,018 square inches) which is associated with a drainage area of more than 50 acres. - 2.
-A municipal separate storm sewer system that receives storm water runoff from lands zoned for industrial activity that is associated with a drainage area of more than 2 acres or from other lands with 2 or more acres of industrial activity, but not land zoned for industrial activity that does not have any industrial activity present is not classified as a major outfall under this paragraph. - 14.
-Minor Outfall means a municipal separate storm sewer outfall that does not fit the criteria for major outfall. - 15.
-Municipally Operated BMP means a permanent, structural storm water management practice or BMP that is not owned by the municipality, but for which the municipality has an obligation to ensure the BMP is maintained under a maintenance agreement with the owner and takes credit for pollutants removed by the BMP. - 16.
-Municipally Owned BMP means a structural storm water management practice or BMP which is owned by the municipality (the Permittee). - 17.
+A municipal separate storm sewer system that receives storm water runoff from lands zoned for industrial activity that is associated with a drainage area of more than 2 acres or from other lands with 2 or more acres of industrial activity, but not land zoned for industrial activity that does not have any industrial activity present. - 13.
+Municipality means any city, town, City, county, county utility district, town sanitary district, town utility district, school district or metropolitan sewage district or any other public entity created pursuant to law and having authority to collect, treat or dispose of sewage, industrial wastes, storm water or other wastes. - 14.
+Municipality Operated BMP means a permanent, structural storm water management practice or BMP that is not owned by the municipality, but for which the municipality has an obligation to maintain under a maintenance agreement with the owner and takes credit for pollutants removed by the BMP. - 15.
+Municipally Owned BMP means a permanent, structural storm water management practice or BMP that is owned by the municipality. - 16.
 Municipal Separate Storm Sewer System or MS4 means a conveyance or system of conveyances including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, constructed channels or storm drains, which meets all of the following criteria: - 1.
 Owned or operated by a municipality. - 2.
 Designed or used for collecting or conveying storm water. - 3.
 Which is not a combined sewer conveying both sanitary and storm water. - 4.
 Which is not part of a publicly owned wastewater treatment works that provides secondary or more stringent treatment.